pirilya/specialisterne-download-task/readme.md

 This is a Python script, so in order to run it you need to have Python installed.
 Python is automatically installed on Mac computers but not on Windows.
 [You can download Python here.](https://www.python.org/downloads/)

+If you're on Windows and want to know whether you have Python installed, you can go to Settings -> Apps -> Apps & Features to see a list of all programs installed on your computer.
+If Python is on that list, you have Python installed.

 ## 1. Download `download_files.py` and `config.json`

 You can find them right here on this page on github.com by scrolling up a bit, or you can download them from these links: [`download_files.py`](https://raw.githubusercontent.com/pirilya/specialisterne-download-task/main/download_files.py") [`config.json`](https://raw.githubusercontent.com/pirilya/specialisterne-download-task/main/config.json") (follow the link, right click, Save page as...)

+Make sure to put them in the same folder!

 ## 2. Open a terminal / command line.